rohit-2k5/nextjs-ecommerce/README.md

 bash
 Copy code
 MONGODB_URI=your-mongodb-connection-string
-ADMIN_KEY=your-strong-admin-key
-🧠 ADMIN_KEY is required for all admin API routes (POST, PUT, DELETE).
-Send it as an x-admin-key header when performing admin operations.
+ # No admin key needed.
+All API routes are open in this demo.

 🧩 Rendering Strategies
 Page	Type	Description